jcoleman45/6300test/Project2/TeamDesign/design-discussions.md

 This section discusses the main commonalities and differences between this design and the individual ones, and justifies the main design decisions

 - Do we need classes such as `Stall Manager` and `System Main` as in the individual class diagrams?
-	- Me will definitely need a main class that ties all the child classes and has the overarching functionality.
+	- We will definitely need a main class that ties all the child classes and has the overarching functionality.
 	  Maybe we can add Customer and Payment processor helper classes for having separation of concerns and to reduce complexity.
 - It was decided to not show the Utility classes which are part of the standard Java/Android libraries for clarity.
   (Ex Money, Date, Time etc…)
 - Email functionality is embedded in a utility class.
-- All team members shared `Customer` and `Transaction` classes, and used similar utility classes.
+- All team members created `Customer` and `Transaction` classes, and used similar utility classes.
 - Ganesh used a Main interface and two Manager clases that tie everything together.
 The team design uses his idea and changed their name to "Customer Management" and "Payment Management".
 - The "Credit Card" class is used in all member's designs, but shows different relations.
 The team design connected